Blog

 For homeowners and businesses alike, finding the most effective way to heat and cool their property is essential.
 That’s why Arzel® is trusting in pneumatic zoning—an air-driven zoning technology to control the temperature in different parts of the home or building.
 This blog post will explore why Arzel® is confident in this air-driven zoning technology.

-Some technicians will ask, “Why Pneumatic” when zoning a central heating and cooling system.
-The image they have in their mind is commercial systems that use high-pressure airlines and air-driven thermostats commonly found in hospitals and similar buildings.
-They think it’s old-fashioned or “old school,” a pain to service as it needs large compressors and specialty training to understand.
+Some technicians will ask, “Why Pneumatic?” when zoning a central heating and cooling system.
+The image in their minds is commercial systems that use high-pressure airlines and air-driven thermostats, commonly found in hospitals.
+Some technicians think of these pneumatic systems as old-fashioned or “old school.”
+Others think they are a pain to service because of the large compressors that require specialty training.

 However, Arzel® Zoning’s air-driven dampers are the core of our pneumatic zoning solutions.
 There’s no accurate comparison in answering the question of Arzel® low pneumatic vs. motorized vs. high-pressure pneumatics.
 It’s apples to oranges.